 - Release Date: March 3, 2011

 Why It’s Worth Playing: The Bravery/HP attack system remains genius—adding a risk-reward loop that makes every hit feel high-stakes.
 Add in RPG-style leveling, customization, a sprawling story mode, and jaw-dropping super moves, and you've got a hybrid that doesn’t just work—it sings.
-It's a love letter to Final Fantasy and one of the most ambitious, polished crossovers in gaming.
+With its massive roster, deep customization, and cinematic presentation, Dissidia 012 is both a fighting game and a Final Fantasy fan’s dream museum.

 Dragon Ball Z: Shin Budokai – Another Road